DeepLabCut/DeepLabCut/docs/labelling.md

    - **Uniform:** This is like taking a snapshot at regular time intervals.
    - **K-means:** This one looks for frames where things are happening differently, giving you a variety of actions and poses.

 2. **Pick Frames Yourself:** Just like flipping through a photo album, you can go through your video and pick the frames that catch your eye.
-Choose the **`automatic`** extraction method.
+Choose the **`manual`** extraction method.

 #### Here's how to get started: